jukofyork/qlora-pipe-lite/README.md

 - **Multiplicative**: Uses `h' = (I + scale * B @ A) @ h` transformations instead of additive `h' = h + (scale * B @ A) @ h` transformations like normal LoRA adapters
 - **Layer-wide**: Affects the entire residual stream rather than individual weight matrices
 - **Class-aware**: Supports positive (ie: `class 1`) and negative (ie: `class -1`, aka "unlearning") training examples, with negative examples using inverse transformations of the same adapter `h' = (I + scale * B @ A)^{-1} @ h` to suppress rather than enhance behaviors
-- **Optional neutral examples**: Can include neutral (ie: `class 0`) examples to prevent unwanted forgetting and provide additional regularization by isolating the specific behavioral "axis" being modified

 ### Relationship to Control Vectors